Can I Tile this Floor?

 3) Do I add plywood atop the T&G to add more rigidity?

-7) Is the tile flooring the last step to be done on a remodel?
-I will be relocating toilet, sink, putting in new tub, taking out plaster to insulate exterior walls, refinishing walls, adding new electrical, etc.
+5) When does the floor go in place?
+I will be relocating toilet, sink, putting in new tub, taking out plaster to insulate exterior walls, new electrical, etc.

 Thanks for your consideration.